When Do Bodyworkers Address Trauma, Anxiety, Fear, Worry, and Inner Judgment?

 ( Hint: It's every session)

-Most physical complaints are multi-causal, a woman with functional anxiety who works out often, takes care of her family, has a busy work life, and then develops rotator cuff pain.
-Could her new pain be--in part-- from carrying her child around?
-Sure.
-But what set her up for that specific injury?
+Most physical complaints are multi-causal.
+A woman with functional anxiety can work out often, take care of her family, slay a busy work life, and develop neck pain.
+Could her fresh pain be—in part—from carrying her child around?
+Yes.
+But what else set her up for that specific injury?
 To heal and prevent future injury, you must look deeper.
+What created the environment that allowed pain and inflammation to thrive?

-Unfortunately, in a culture obsessed with body image, and quick fixes, we are trained to only look at the surface.
-We assume we just need to "fix" the shoulder and because of this cultural misinformation, most women don't get the chance to address the underlying cause of tissue weakness or inflammation.
+Unfortunately, a culture obsessed with body image and quick fixes trains us to only look at the surface.
+We assume we just need to “fix” the neck or shoulder, and because of this cultural misinformation, most women don’t get the chance to address the underlying cause of tissue weakness or inflammation.

-But as an Eastern medicine practitioner, I don't stop there.
-Having trained in Eastern medicine (clinical Ayurveda) I not only recognize the emotional impact on physical tissues but I'm trained to address it.
-Each session with a woman is different because each session addresses her unique needs and I am working within each woman's comfort level.
-Some women immediately want to talk, release, and cry and with other women, it takes time, effort, trust, and reflection after the treatment.
+But as an Eastern medicine practitioner, I don’t stop there.
+Having trained in Eastern medicine (clinical Ayurveda) I recognize the emotional impact on physical tissues, and I’m trained to address it.
+Each session with a woman is different because each session addresses her unique needs, and I am working within each woman’s comfort level.
+Some women immediately want to talk, release, and cry, and with other women, it takes time, effort, trust, and reflection after the treatment.

-With some women I use breathing techniques, others positive affirmation and healing lifestyle goals.
-But the one thing I don't do is just push on tissue.
-It is well established that just pushing on pelvic floor tissue is not going to get you long-term results.
-Even if it takes away the pain (and for many women it does not) your pelvic floor will tighten up again.
-Or your jaw, your neck, and your shoulder will still be vulnerable.
-Another structure will be waiting for its turn to express your nervous system's hidden emotional pain.
+With some women I use breathing techniques, others positive affirmations and healing lifestyle goals.
+But the one thing I don’t do is just push on tissue.
+Experts agree that just pushing on pelvic floor tissue will not get you long-term results.
+Your pelvic floor will tighten up again.
+Or after treatment, your jaw and your neck will still be vulnerable.
+Another structure will wait for its turn to express your nervous system’s hidden emotional pain.
 Addressing the cause of stored tension is essential for long-term health.

 The women I work with suffer from physical pain, yes, but they also suffer from body-image issues, shallow breathing, digestion issues, inner judgment, worry, stress, anxiety, and past trauma.

 So when do manual therapists deal with stress, anxiety, and trauma?
-The answer is every day.
-Whether they know it or not.
-It is inside the tissues that they are working on, it is the underlying cause of the headache or "frozen shoulder."
-Emotional pain or stress of any kind, and certainly a chronically upregulated nervous system, is the underlying condition that connects most women's health concerns.
+The answer is everyday.
+Whether they know it.
+It is inside the tissues that they are working on; it is the underlying cause of the headache or “frozen shoulder.”
+Emotional pain or stress of any kind, and certainly a chronically upregulated nervous system, is the underlying condition that connects most women’s health concerns.

 Peace & love,